AtoshDustosh/thesis-project/README.md

 ### Description of Process

-We suppose kmers at the end of the chromosome or at the beginning will be ignored.
+We suppose kmers at the end of the chromosome or at the beginning will be ignored, because they don't have input char or output char.

 #### Extraction of Kmers from Original Sequence